mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 To select a table, the user will find it on the list and click on the desired table option.

-Selecting the base table will enable the interface controls of additional steps (e.g. column selection, filters), which were initially disabled.
+Selecting the base table will enable the interface controls for additional steps (e.g., column selection, filters), which were initially disabled.
 No action is available before a base table is selected.

 Once a selection has been made, the user will be prompted to proceed with the input columns configuration, starting with column selection.